BobKuczewski/Run1802/README.md

 Note that Run_1802 will place (force) the bytes at those explicitly defined address fields to be located at those addresses - even if they overwrite existing code or data.
 Each line is processed sequentially, and the data is placed in memory sequentially until an address is encountered.
 Then the sequential placement process continues from that new point forward.

 Of course, almost all serious work will require a real assembler (such as the [A18 assembler](http://www.retrotechnology.com/memship/a18.html) written by William C. Colley and maintained and improved by Herbert R. Johnson).
 The A18 assembler produces standardized "Intel Hex" format files.
-Here's the output of the A18 assembler processing a source code file for the previous Fibonacci examples:
+Here's the output of the A18 assembler after processing a source code file for the previous Fibonacci examples:

     :1C000000F800BABBBCF81AAAF81BABF800ACEAF45A642AEBF45B642B300E0001CF
     :00001C01E3

-This is a very compact form and includes both address information and a checksum (currently ignored by Run_1802).
+This is a very compact form and includes both address information and a checksum.
 The source code for that program came from the following file:

     Ra          EQU    10
     Rb          EQU    11